 Certificates are available for both Sail and Power.

-If you want to learn to sail or to improve your existing skills there is no better place to start than at an RYA recognized training center.
+If you want to learn to sail or to improve your existing skills when sailing a yacht there is no better place to start than at an RYA recognized training center.

 The RYA has